bbkz/pi-tv7-ansible/README.md

 ### kodi

-kodi is used as the player and user interface and will be pre-configured to use the tvheadend pvr addon providing the channel list and the epg (electronic program guide).
+kodi is used as the player and user interface and will be pre-configured to use the tvheadend pvr addon, which is providing the channel list and the epg (electronic program guide).

 * It installs kodi and the pvr addon.
 * It adds a service to autostart kodi as a standalone app.